Flexible Spending Account

 An FSA account is an employer-sponsored benefit that allows the employee to save pre-tax dollars usually about $5,000 for expenses not covered by insurance.
 The money is taken out through equal payroll deductions before the State, Federal, and Social Security taxes are withheld.
 This reduces your taxable income possibly lowering your tax bracket and may reduce your tax bill.
 The open enrollment period to sign up for this benefit is usually during the last quarter of the year.
 Contact your employer for details.

-There are two types of FSA accounts medical and dependant care.
-For the medical account, the IRS allows your employer to determine the benefit cap, whereas the cap for a dependent care account is $5,000, whether one person is contributing or two.
+There are two types of FSA accounts: medical and dependant care.
+For the medical account, the IRS allows you to contribute up to $2,500, whereas the benefit cap for a dependent care account is $5,000, whether one person is contributing or two.

 One of the perks of the medical account is that the money is deposited and made fully available from the beginning.
 Should an emergency arise, you can pay the bill and get your money back up to the elected amount, of course.
 You may even be able to get a debit card for this account but this is not currently a widespread offer so ask your employer.
 If you should elect to have a dependent care account, the money is deposited in equal installments throughout the benefit year so you can only be reimbursed the amount you currently have in your account.